susanyang17/doc/dev-ref/Control_Components.md

     in the range, then Spreadsheet still renders row 25th\~30th.
 2.  **cached range**: the browser cached cell data.

-When the visible range moves by user scrolling, ZSS renders DOM of cells from the cached.
+When the visible range moves by user scrolling, Keikai renders DOM of cells from the cached.
 So the rendered range becomes larger.
-If the cache does not cover the whole visible range, ZSS will send AU request (`onZssFetchActiveRange`) to get the data back to the cache.
+If the cache does not cover the whole visible range, Keikai will send AU request (`onZssFetchActiveRange`) to get the data back to the cache.

 ![ center](/assets/images/dev-ref/3Ranges.png " center")